 - Talk to a lawyer about Deferred Action for Childhood Arrivals (DACA).
 Deferred Action is an immigration policy used by the Department of Homeland Security.
 It helps differentiate between low-priority immigration cases (young people who arrived in the country during childhood) and more dangerous ones.
 DACA holders receive a work permit and social security number, both of which are needed to apply for jobs and some scholarships.
 Filing for DACA can also postpone immigration hearings or halt current removal (deportation) proceedings.

-- Understand that DACA status is no longer renewable.
-Through October 5, 2017, individuals were able to renew their protected status for two years at a time.
-The USCIS website recommended that students apply 120 to 150 days before their EADs expired.
-This prevented gaps in DACA decisions, which was especially important if the timing of the gaps coincided with the timing of college applications.
-Now, no DACA renewals are being accepted.
+- Understand that DACA status is only temporarily renewable.
+Though a federal judge has ordered the Department of Homeland Security to process DACA renewals, this order is temporary.
+It will expire upon the resolution of a lawsuit that was filed to block the government from disbanding DACA.
+That said, Individuals are currently able to renew their protected status for two years at a time provided they had DACA status on September 5, 2017.
+The USCIS website recommends that students apply 120 to 150 days before their EADs expire to prevent gaps in DACA decisions, which is especially important if the timing of the gap could coincide with the timing of college applications.
 When your status expires, provided no legislative changes have occurred by that time, your protections are void and you are at risk for deportation.

 - Work in high school, if you can.
 Because undocumented students—even those with DACA—are not eligible for federal financial aid, college is particularly expensive.
 If you are a current DACA beneficiary, take advantage of the EAD and SSN you receive.
 Work an after-school job in high school.
 Colleges love to see that you can balance work and school, and you’ll earn money to put toward tuition.